seanwhs/Project-NeverTiree/Strategic-Planning-Artifact.md

 1. Post a challenge, advisory need, or mentorship opportunity
 2. Get matched with experienced professionals
 3. Execute within structured governance frameworks
-4. Deliver outcomes with risk awareness and calm precision
+4. Deliver outcomes with risk awareness and precision

 ---